derekangziying/create-react-app-github-pages/README.md

 This project aims to deploy the basic create-react-app onto github pages.

-A workflow with github actions was also created to auto deploy upon a push execution.

 https://derekangziying.github.io/create-react-app-github-pages/

+A workflow with github actions was also created to auto deploy (no more manual deployment) upon a push execution for the react app.

+Workflow Idea: push to master, run deploy, update custom domain (the link above).